- Good safety

 The third row, while it's doable for adults—and it definitely works for those occasions when you need another position to get another couple of children home from practice—isn't all that spacious.
 Entry and exit to the third row is more the issue than the space itself, as the second-row seats can be adjusted forward to help.
 Fold the third row forward, and cargo space can be expanded to a flat 85 cubic feet.

-There's also a sporty R-Design package that nets you a number of cool items such as sports seats, brushed aluminum trim, and a fresh "Ixion" wheel design.
-Above that, Premier Plus and Platinum editions add more equipment, and a Climate Package brings heated front seats and an upgraded climate system.
+Premier Plus and Platinum editions add more equipment, and a Climate Package brings heated front seats and an upgraded climate system.
 The Premier Plus gets active dual xenon headlights, a garage-door opener, and other upgrades, while the Platinum adds rear park assist and premium sound.
 A dual-screen rear-seat entertainment system remains available, while the optional navigation system comes with real-time traffic and a rear park-assist camera.
 Heated front and rear seats, massage and ventilated front seats, and other appearance upgrades can be had with Premier Plus and Platinum models.
+Below those, there's also a sporty R-Design package that nets you a number of cool items such as sports seats, brushed aluminum trim, and a fresh "Ixion" wheel design.

-Opting for the all-wheel-drive model sees no drop in the EPA figures, and we recommend it for this system's excellent snowy-weather ability.
+Opting for the all-wheel-drive model decreases the highway fuel economy by 2 mpg, and we recommend it for this system's excellent snowy-weather ability.